 Shelley has been practising Traditional Chinese Medicine since 1985, having graduated from the NSW College of Natural Therapies in Sydney, Australia.
 After practising in Auckland for three years, Shelley moved back to Hawke's Bay with her family in 1989 and established Acupuncture Havelock North.
 The practice was extended in 2002 when the Hastings Health Centre was opened and Shelley established a clinic within the Centre.

 In 2013 the clinics were renamed Acupuncture Heretaunga to reflect the ongoing care between the two sites.
-Shelley is a member of Acupuncture New Zealand, has previously been on the executive committee for several years, is an Independent Advisor for Health and Disability, and has been an expert court witness for acupuncture and natural therapies.
+Shelley is registered with the Chinese Medicine Council, has previously been on the executive committee for Acupuncture NZ, and has in the past been an expert court witness for Acupuncture and Natural Therapies.

 After graduating her BHSc in Acupuncture and Traditional Chinese Medicine in 2013, Chelsea joined our team at Acupuncture Heretaunga.
 Prior to joining the Practice, Chelsea gained two years experience working under Dr Debra Betts PhD. at the Lower Hutt Hospital in the first Acupuncture Pregnancy clinic.
 She has carried this passion for fertility and pregnancy care through to the Practice here in Hawkes Bay.
 Chelsea is a registered ACC provider and has extensive experience working with musculoskeletal conditions and rehabilitation.

-Chelsea has a young family and is the Managing Director of the Hastings Clinic.
+Chelsea has a young family and is the Managing Director and owner of the Hastings Clinic.

 ——

-Together we can offer over 68 years of combined experience within the field of Traditional Chinese Medicine.
-Our clinic prides itself in providing a nurturing, safe and welcoming place to come for all your health requirements.
+Together, we offer over 75 years of combined experience in Traditional Chinese Medicine.
+Our clinic is dedicated to providing a nurturing, safe, and welcoming space to support your ongoing health and well-being.

 68 Te Mata Rd